-- 2.5.2 If independence or objectivity of internal audit function is impaired, in fact or appearance, the details of the impairment must be disclosed to the audit committee.
-Impairment to organizational independence and individual objectivity may include, but is not limited to, personnel conflict of interest, scope limitations, restrictions on access to records, personnel and properties, and resource limitations, such as funding. - 2.5.3 The internal audit function shall inform senior management of the results of its audits and assessment.
+- 2.5.3 The internal audit function shall inform senior management of the results of its audits and assessment.
 Senior management may consult the internal auditor on matters related to risks and internal controls without tainting the latter's independence.
-Provided, That the IA shall not be involved in the development or implementation of policies and procedures, preparation of reports or execution of activities that fall within the scope of his review. - 2.5.4 Staff of the internal audit shall be periodically rotated, whenever practicable, and without jeopardizing competence and expertise to avoid unwarranted effects of continuously performing similar tasks or routine jobs that may affect the internal auditor's judgment and objectivity. - 2.5.5 The Audit Committee or senior management should take all necessary measures to provide the appropriate resources and staffing that would enable internal audit to achieve its objectives. - 2.6 The scope and particulars of a system of effective organizational and procedural controls shall be based on the following factors: the nature and complexity of business and the business culture; the volume, size and complexity of transactions; the degree of risk; the degree of centralization and delegation of authority; the extent and effectiveness of information technology; and the extent of regulatory compliance. - 2.7 The scope of internal audit function: 123
+Provided, That the IA shall not be involved in the development or implementation of policies and procedures, preparation of reports or execution of activities that fall within the scope of his review. - 2.5.4 Staff of the internal audit shall be periodically rotated, whenever practicable, and without jeopardizing competence and expertise to avoid unwarranted effects of continuously performing similar tasks or routine jobs that may affect the internal auditor's judgment and objectivity. - 2.5.5 The Audit Committee or senior management should take all necessary measures to provide the appropriate resources and staffing that would enable internal audit to achieve its objectives. - 2.6 The scope and particulars of a system of effective organizational and procedural controls shall be based on the following factors: the nature and complexity of business and the business culture; the volume, size and complexity of transactions; the degree of risk; the degree of centralization and delegation of authority; the extent and effectiveness of information technology; and the extent of regulatory compliance. - 2.7 The scope of internal audit function: 131